-The Managing Director may waive the requirements of this sub-clause 3.
+The Managing Director may waive the requirements of sub-clauses 3 and 4 above.

-4. An employee may apply for additional sick leave if they are seriously ill and suffering substantial hardship and have used up all their sick leave entitlement.
-They must apply in writing to the Managing Director giving supportive evidence including a medical certificate.

-- 5. Employees who are injured at work or on the way to or from work and submit a workers compensation claim may be paid from their sick leave entitlements pending the determination of the claim.
+- 5. An employee may apply for additional sick leave if they are seriously ill and suffering substantial hardship and have used up all other leave entitlements.
+They must apply in writing to the Managing Director giving supportive evidence including a medical certificate, with approval at the Managing Director's discretion. - 6.
+Employees who are injured at work and submit a workers compensation claim may be paid from their sick leave entitlements pending the determination of the claim.
 This is subject to the provisions of the employee submitting an acceptable medical certificate and also that there are no known reasons to doubt the genuineness of the claim.
-When the claim has been approved then the employee's sick leave entitlements can be re-credited. - 6.
-An employee absent from duty due to personal illness or personal incapacity shall as far as practicable: - (a) Inform the Company by 10.00 am on the first day of the absence of their inability to attend for duty. - (b) State the estimated duration of the absence. - 7.
-All information received regarding an illness shall be treated as strictly confidential. - 8.
-The Sick Leave Standard Operating Procedure document should be read in conjunction with this clause, but does not form part of this Agreement.
+When the claim has been approved then the employee's sick leave entitlements can be re-credited. - 7.
+An employee absent from duty due to personal illness or personal incapacity shall as far as practicable: - (a) Inform their supervisor/manager or HR by 10.00 am on the first day of the absence of their inability to attend for duty. - (b) State the estimated duration of the absence. - 8.
+All information received regarding an illness shall be treated as strictly confidential. - 9.
+The Sick Leave Standard Operating Procedure document should be read in conjunction with this clause but does not form part of this Agreement.

-33. Leave - Sick, Workers' Compensation
+35 Leave - Sick, Workers' Compensation